Skip to main content

 Not a DDoS mitigation

 The Sentinel firewall runs after traffic has entered the platform.
 It’s the right place to protect your application from unwanted traffic and avoid invoking your instances for denied requests, but it is not an infrastructure-level DDoS shield.
-Platform-level abuse protection lives at the edge and is handled separately.
+Platform-level abuse protection runs at our network ingress and is handled separately.